heatseeknyc/landlord-lookup-pipeline/notes/export/stabilization.rst

  - And restricted additionally (if you grab the ``-restricted.csv``) only to BBLs which can be matched in Pluto.

-Live links the datasets will be appearing (very) shortly.
+Live links to the actual CSV files will be appearing (very) shortly.
 Please note there are significant caveats to each dataset, so our hope is that whoever makes use of these datasets will be sure to read and understand the description and caveats carefully.

 The Details